Read more about the rules for calculating earned income if you are:

 - A minister or member of the clergy.

-Some disability retirement benefits qualify as earned income to claim EITC.
-Also, you may claim a relative of any age who is totally and permanently disabled and fits all other eligibility requirements.
+Some disability retirement benefits qualify as earned income for purposes of eligibility for the EITC.
+Also, you may claim a child of any age who is permanently and totally disabled if the child meets all the other tests to be your qualifying child.

-You do not have to report your nontaxable pay you receive as a member of the Armed Forces as earned income for EITC.
+You do not have to report nontaxable pay you receive as a member of the Armed Forces as earned income for purposes of the EITC.
 Examples of nontaxable military pay are combat pay, the Basic Allowance for Housing (BAH), and the Basic Allowance for Subsistence (BAS).
 The amount of your nontaxable combat pay is on your Form W-2, in box 12, with code Q.

-But, you and your spouse can each choose to have your nontaxable combat pay included in your earned income for EITC.
+But, you and your spouse can each choose to have your nontaxable combat pay included in your earned income for purposes of the EITC.
 Including it as earned income may decrease the amount of tax you owe and may mean a larger refund.
-Calculate your taxes with the combat pay as earned income and without to find out what's best for you.
+Calculate your taxes both with the nontaxable combat pay as earned income and without the nontaxable combat pay as earned income to find out what's best for you.

 If you make the election, you must include in earned income all nontaxable combat pay you received.
 You can't choose to include only a part of the nontaxable combat pay in earned income.
 That is,

-- You can choose to include all your nontaxable combat pay and your spouse can choose zero
+- You can choose to include all your nontaxable combat pay and your spouse can choose not to include any of his or her nontaxable combat pay

-- You can choose to include zero amount of your nontaxable combat pay and your spouse can choose to include all of it
+- You can choose to include none of your nontaxable combat pay and your spouse can choose to include all of his or her nontaxable combat pay

-- You can both choose to include all your nontaxable combat pay
+- You can both choose to include all of your nontaxable combat pay

-- You can both choose not to include your nontaxable combat pay
+- You can both choose not to include any of your nontaxable combat pay

 Military Personnel Stationed Outside the United States

-Members of the military on extended active duty outside the Unites States are considered to live in the United States for tax purposes.
+Members of the military on extended active duty outside the Unites States are considered to have their main home in the United States for tax purposes.

 Members of the Clergy